intel-iot-devkit/joule-code-samples/access-control-js/README.md

 	$ iptables –P OUTPUT ACCEPT
 	$ iptables –S

-## Code Changes required for Intel® Joule Module
+## Code Changes required for Intel Joule Expansion Board

-There are no code changes required to run this example on Intel® Joule Module.
+There are no code changes required to run this example on Intel Joule Expansion Board.
 You would have to however, change the pin number passed into the constructors of each of the sensor modules that have been initialized.

-1. For the Grove PIR Motion Sensor, please pass in the pin number 1, this is because you are using pin-1 on breakout-1 on the Intel® Joule Module. var motion = new mymotion.BISS0001(1);
+1. For the Grove PIR Motion Sensor, please pass in the pin number 1, this is because you are using pin-1 on breakout-1 on the Intel Joule Expansion board. var motion = new mymotion.BISS0001(1);

-2. For I2C RGB LCD, please pass in Bus number 0, there are 3 available I2C buses on the Intel® Joule Module, we are using only 1 for this example.
+2. For I2C RGB LCD, please pass in Bus number 0, there are 3 available I2C buses on the Intel Joule Expansion Board, we are using only 1 for this example.
 These buses are numbered 0, 1, 2 and are available on the pins: 11, 13, 15, 17, 19, 21.
 We will be using pins 11 and 13. var screen = new myscreen.Jhd1313m1(0, 0x3E, 0x62);

 ## Running the program using Intel® XDK IoT Edition